maximus03156/ibkrcli/IBKR_README.md

 phases that prove progressively more capability against your paper account.

-The phases exist because IBKR integration fails for many small reasons, and "my bot doesn't work" is impossible to debug.
+The phases exist because IBKR integration fails for many small reasons, and is impossible to debug.
 Each phase isolates one part of the system.
 If phase 2 works and phase 3 doesn't, you know exactly where to look.